Emergency care fostering

 Key responsibilities for an emergency duty foster carers

-The role works on a rota basis so you will need to be able to accommodate young people (from babies up to age 18) at immediate notice between the hours of 6pm and 8.30 am when on the duty rota.
+The role works on a rota basis so you will need to be able to accommodate young people (from babies up to age 18) at immediate notice between the hours of 6pm and 12pm the following day when on the duty rota.
 Carers need to have no children aged under 18 living with them.
 If there are two carers, at least one carer needs to be able to be at home full time to support any placements made on an emergency basis.

 The rota works on a two week on, two weeks off basis.
 This enables carers to make a regular short term commitment to fostering, whilst having time for themselves and their family when not on duty.